cadre-switch/cadre-switch.github.io/README.md

 Once you have been added to the class github as a contributor:

-Create a folder in this directory
+Create a folder in your semester's directory

 Name it: your first initial your lastname